ryanhlewis/anotherone/README.md

 ## Basic Enemies
 I wished I had used math instead of Unity's animation system, because these little guys are buggy as all hell.
 They work, though.
 To make these scary mushroom zombies, all I needed was a random walk around script, and a detect and chase function provided to me by Unity's own FPS Sample.
 The programming for the attack was simple enough, but sometimes the animation does not play along with it, making this look weird.
 Anyhow, the code is available in AnotherOne/Assets/FPS/Scripts/EnemyController.cs and I made a lot of changes, so there's not really one line segment to point to.

 However, I also added an array function that guarentees a random drop chance of an item as well.
-These items can be set up from Unity's GUI, and I thought the feature was pretty useful, as you could type in your RNG amount, and specify the prefab to instantiate, and if RNG was on your side- the enemy would drop that on their death.
+These items can be set up from Unity's GUI, and I thought the feature was pretty useful, as you could type in your RNG amount, specify the prefab to instantiate, and if RNG was on your side- the enemy would drop that on their death.
 That code is found within the same file at 74, 509-520, and 430-442.

 Here's it working: